 Post Office Box 99191

 Cleveland, Ohio 44199-1126

-The latest phone numbers we have for the Defense Finance and Accounting Service are:
+The latest phone number we have for the Defense Finance and Accounting Service is:

 Once more on this warning:

 If you are the recipient of Survivors Benefits, you must note this fact to the military in writing within one year of the divorce or else you will loose these benefits.
-Use the above numbers for your contact points.
+Use the above contact information.

 Employer sponsored 401k plans, pension benefits and the like are frequently divided by the parties as part of a comprehensive settlement.
 But unlike a regular bank account which is divided simply by writing a check or making a withdrawal in the appropriate amount, federal laws require a quite complicated legal document to divide up retirement accounts.
 This order is called a Qualified Domestic Relations Order (QDRO–your attorney will probably pronounce it qua’dro–).
 If you know that you and your spouse agreed to split the retirement, or the judge decreed after a trial that you are entitled to a portion of it, and you don’t remember seeing a QDRO, be sure to ask your attorney “where is it?”

 If there ever was a conflict of interest, it has to be two people getting a divorce.
 It is inappropriate for an attorney to represent both parties in a divorce, although some attorneys do.
 If you and your spouse have agreed on everything, it may be possible for our office to do all the legal work, but we will represent only one of you.
 If you and your spouse disagree later, we will be able to continue to represent our client unless directed otherwise.